punz321/Movie-Recommender/README.md

 - Trying to fix this issue

 # Day 5
-- Still trying to fix the poster issue
+- Poster issue is finally fixed